 Similar to any other surgical procedure, liposuction is also associated with certain risks & complications as mentioned below-

-Before the procedure, your surgeon will examine you and run a few lab tests to ascertain your health.
+Before the procedure, Houston Plastic Surgeon Dr. Schusterman will examine you and run a few lab tests to ascertain your health.
 This includes a full health history as well as a detailed history of your weight.

 At this stage, it is extremely important to prepare a checklist of aftercare questions to be asked to the plastic surgeon as they will help you reach your aesthetic goals sooner.